Dividend Snowballs & DRIP: How reinvesting dividends can accelerate your investment growth

 In general, stocks (usually ASX) and managed funds will offer to deposit your dividends directly into your bank account or brokerage platform cash balance.
 Alternatively, some will offer a DRIP option.

-When you invest in dividend-paying stocks, you receive periodic payments from the company.
-Instead of cashing out these dividends, you reinvest them to purchase additional shares.
-Over time, the number of shares you own—and consequently, the dividends you receive—increases, creating a compounding effect that can significantly boost your portfolio's value.
+When you invest in dividend-paying stocks, you get regular payouts from the company.
+Instead of cashing out these dividends, you can reinvest them into more shares of stock.
+Over time, the number of shares you own — and the dividends you get — keeps growing, which creates a compounding effect.
+This is where the dividend snowball comes into play.

 Dividend growth graph for investment